seancrater/fetch-multiple/README.md

 - text
 ```

-**Please note that this libraries data structure may change as new features are added in newer releases.**
+**Please note that this library's data structure may change as new features are added in newer releases.**